KanzaFatima/post-install-config/README.md

 </p>
 <p>

-We can also add the End users.
-End user are the person who can create their own ticket.
+We can also add End Users.
+End Users (also known as the customer) are the people who can create their own tickets.

 Agent Panel -> Users -> Add New